-Who's responsible?
+This may not be at the top of your dreamy summer to-do list, but you've got to know: Who's responsible for your garbage?
 What gets tossed versus recycled?
 Where should you put it?
 When is the weekly collection?
 Do you take it to the curb, or do they take it to the dump?
 Or, heaven forbid, are you expected to take it with you?!
 Smelly trash will certainly put a dent in your summer fun, so sort this out in advance, and you won't spend your downtime sorting cans and bottles.

 Whether you can't stand to leave Fido behind or the mere thought of him makes you itchy, it behooves you to ask about pets.
 If you plan to bring your pooch (or other animal friend), ask where you can walk him, where to dispose of his "droppings," and if the local beaches, parks, restaurants, etc., are open to having him tag along.
 If allergies are your issue, ask if the owner has a pet or has allowed other renters to bring theirs.
 If the answer is yes, you may want to keep looking.